corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 `cds-cordapp` will provide the following functionality on top of the `cds-lib`:

 * Scheduled state for BN Members to periodically sync down their local CorDapp repositories with the BNO repository.
 * Flows for BNO to notify BN members about new CorDapp version availability.
-BN members will be able to setup custom integration hooks via API extensions points, such as to send an email, download a CorDapp and etc.
+BN members will be able to setup custom integration hooks via API extensions points, such as to send an email, download a CorDapp and etc. The reference implementation will include at least one hook to automatically download CorDap via `cds-lib`.
 * Flows for BNO to notify BN members about CorDapp version revocations.
-If a version of CorDapp was revoked, BN members are expected to manually update their nodes with the latest not-revoked version ASAP.
+If a version of CorDapp was revoked, BN members are expected to manually update their nodes to the last not-revoked version ASAP.
 * Flows for BNO to collect reports from BN members about CorDapp versions installed on their nodes.
 Only versions of CorDapps related to *this* Business Network should be reported.
 CDS will rely on the information provided in CorDapp `MANIFEST` files until a better API is available.
 * Flows for BN members to manually request a list of revoked CorDapp versions from BNO.
-* Flows to optionally notify members if they've got not latest or revoked versions of CorDapps installed on their nodes.
+* Flows to optionally notify members if have not latest or revoked versions of CorDapps installed on their nodes.
 * Flows for members to fetch a list of available CorDapps versions from BNO.

 Under the hood, `cd-cordapp` will be calling `cds-lib` for all Maven-related interactions.